tellor-io/TIPs/TIPs/TIP-X Difficulty Retargeting.md

 The current retageting creates two main problems that prevent new miners from joining the network and give established miners an unfair advantage:
 1. The difficulty is incredible volatile and makes it difficult to make business decisions around running a node.
 Return on investment calculations are effectively useless.
 As a result, Minerstat has delisted Tellor, new miners who find calculators are being mislead, and enterprises view Tellor as a high risk, low reward investment.
 2. The official TellorMiner will only mine the 5th slot.
 New miners who run the TellorMiner will find they're often submitting for a lose, dispite using the profitablilityThreshold feature.
 Miners using custom mining software are able to mine slots 1-4 within 1 or 2 blocks (~30 seconds) after the previous challenge ends.
 The 5th slot is left for the newbies.

-# Improvment Summary
-The current difficulty retargeting algorithm prevents the network from being open and fair, like the Bitcoin network has proven to be (excluding factors of economic inequality).
-This proposal would make the network more open and fair for all miners.
-It also makes it easier for new miners to make decisions about investing in running a node.

 # Risk Register
 This section includes risks identified should this proposal be implemented: